Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

-Having started from very modest origins and demonstrating only subtle technical improvements over bitcoin, Litecoin (LTC) has grown to become the second largest cryptocurrency on the market.
+Having started from very modest origins and demonstrating only subtle technical improvements over bitcoin, Litecoin (LTC) has grown to become one of the top cryptos by market cap.
 It is now often characterised as the silver to bitcoin’s gold, but there’s far more to the currency’s growth than meets the eye.

 What is Litecoin?